simoncdn/kasa/README.md

   - Context

-You can clone this repository with this command:
+Clone this repository with this command:
 =>  https://github.com/simoncdn/kasa.git

-and install the depencies whith :
+Install the depencies with :
 => npm install (nameofthedependence)

 and start the localhost :